 It is certainly no secret that Betta fish like to live alone.
 A solitary Betta fish is not an uncommon sight.
 In fact, most male Betta fish do well in a tank alone because they are not schooling fish and show no desire to behave as such.
 Unfortunately, when you put more than one Betta fish together, they are known to fight.
-And this can happen consistently for their time together.
+And this can happen consistently during their time together.
 They like to swim alone and also require sufficient hiding space, but this does not mean that you can’t get your Betta tank mate.
 A lot of people ask me if they can pair snails with Betta fish and this is a hard question to answer, but there is an answer nonetheless.

 Will Betta fish eat snails?
 Yes, Betta fish will eat snails if they have the opportunity to.
 However, not all Betta fish eat snails.
 It depends on the temperament of the individual fish and of course, on the size of the snail.
 If you pair Betta fish with snails, you need to make sure that the snails are too big for the Betta fish to eat.

 By reading that, you are probably thinking that Betta fish are quite temperamental – they certainly sound like poor tank mates to co-habit with!
-The truth however, is that they are quite peaceful fish, if paired with the right tank mates.
+The truth, however, is that they are quite peaceful fish if paired with the right tank mates.
 Something I have learned along the way is that you should never put two or more male Betta fish together, as they will very often fight to the death – leaving one victor to enjoy the tank alone.

 If you want to keep your Betta fish with additional interesting tank creatures, it can be done successfully, but there are a few things you are going to need to know.
 Find out what to do and what not to do when pairing Betta fish with snails below.